Heard About Wave and Displacement Before?

 3. What are cyclic processes which use frequency?

 You can call frequency as the total number of oscillations per unit of time.
 Cyclic processes are rotation, oscillation, waves, and so on use frequency to determine their particular intervals.
-When a cyclic process is completed (from one starting point to ending point), it is called frequency.
+When a cyclic process is completed (from one starting point to an ending point), it is called frequency.

 4. Which frequency is dangerous- 50 Hz or 60 Hz?